-Facial reconstructive surgery advances in technology has allowed patients with facial deformities because of infectious disease, cutaneous neoplasms, congenital anomalies, and other accidents to alter the physical part to appear more aesthetically pleasing.
+Advances in technology have allowed individuals with face deformities caused by infectious disease, cutaneous neoplasms, congenital malformations, and other accidents to change the physical portion to make it appear more aesthetically acceptable.
 Most patients that undergo facial reconstructive surgery are categorized as either suffering from congenital or developmental deformities.
-Since a face is often the most obvious bodily aspect during interactions, having deformities can cause psychological and emotional difficulties for a person.
+A person’s face is generally the most visible bodily feature during encounters.
+Having abnormalities might cause psychological and emotional problems.
 The ability to alter these deformities through facial reconstructive surgery has allowed a high number of children and adults to feel confident about their appearance.

-Dr. Amiya Prasad is triple board certified and a fellow of The American Society of Oculofacial Plastic and Reconstructive Surgery (ASOPRS).
-After a consultation with Dr. Prasad, you will fully understand your options for this important surgery.
+Dr. Amiya Prasad is board-certified and a fellow of The American Society of Oculofacial Plastic and Reconstructive Surgery (ASOPRS).
+He has established himself as an artist who continuously delivers quality in techniques, practice, and results throughout the last 20 years.
+After a consultation with Dr. Prasad, you will be able to make informed decisions about your surgical alternatives.

 Follow the link to learn more about Dr. Amiya Prasad‘s training experience, qualifications and board certifications.